 Long-term D/E ratios are not ideal for short-term investors to consider.

 A company needs to have manageable levels of debt and equity.
 Those that borrow innumerable debts might fall short of assets to pay them up.
-There is no doubt that a slightly high debt to equity ratio has some benefits.
+There is no doubt that slightly high debt-to-equity ratio has some benefits.
 However, if it gets too huge, paying debts in time can be a challenge.

 For an investor, a high DE ratio is an opportunity only when they are willing to invest long-term.
 Those who are new to the trading game will want to make a well-researched decision before investing.